-Thanks to its vibrancy, nightlife, and tourist attractions, it’s no surprise that Dublin is a top destination for travelers.
-It seems to be a city that’s always in a good mood.
-The city is fairly small so it’s very manageable to explore by foot.
-However, Dublin is fairly expensive (especially food and alcohol).
-But since most people only spend a few days here, it shouldn’t bust your budget.
-In this travel price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things that you’ll experience when you visit Dublin.
+It’s no surprise that Dublin is a top destination for travelers thanks to its vibrancy, nightlife, and fun tourist attractions.
+However, Dublin is fairly expensive (especially food and alcohol) so many budget travelers only spend a few days here before exploring the rest of Ireland.
+In this Dublin price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things that you’ll experience to help you budget your visit to Dublin.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.